Here is a little explanation and some of the science that pertains to our Brainy Humor jokes and puns.

-Brainwashing refers to the idea that someone can be forced to chain their beliefs by various psychological techniques.
+Brainwashing refers to the idea that someone can be forced to change their beliefs by various psychological techniques.
 Trying to brainwash someone does not necessarily require the use of a bathtub.

 What do you call a human skull without a hundred billion neurons?

 There are about a hundred billions neurons in the human brain (estimates have ranged from 80 billion to 150 billion).
 So if take an empty skull (no neurons), there is no brain.
 A no-brainer refers to an easy decision, hence the play on words.

 What did the doctor say to the man who had an elephant sitting on his brain?